 Situated in the corridor between the two Tsavo National Parks in one of Kenya’s driest regions, is a land of great beauty, where the local people are living in extreme poverty.
 Life is particularly difficult for the women who are raising families in very harsh conditions.
 Providing safe drinking water is one of the greatest needs, with women walking 10-20 km every day to find water it back to their homes in their fight for survival.
+Our aim is to develop a highly impactful, holistic model of community transformation that can be replicated in other parts of Kenya, Africa and around the world.
+Connecting and building relationships within the community, we work alongside local leaders to provide solutions in education, healthcare, water, infrastructure and empowerment, including helping women and young people develop their own small businesses.

-With a goal to provide easy access to water for a population of 100,000 people over the next five years, we are initially working to ensure a community of 10,000 have access to water all year round.
+With a goal to see easy access to water enjoyed by a population of 100,000 people over the next five years, we are initially working to ensure a community of 10,000 have access to water all year round.
 Clean water will mean that these people can also embrace the hygiene and sanitation practices that support preventative health care.
 It also creates opportunities for agriculture and farming activities.
 Ultimately, community transformation starts with water, as without water all sorts of constraints are placed upon the people.

 It’s exciting to be part of such a dynamic project and we invite you to find out more and join us in helping empower and transform this community.
 Come on one of our trips and help build new classrooms in local schools and work alongside the Tumaini women.